hanelske/NRT/index.md

 ![image-center](/assets/LT_Lopez_crop_4_400.jpg){: .align-center}

-Following on from the on-going success of the 2-metre fully autonomous and robotic Liverpool Telescope (LT), the NRT will be a 4-metre facility, co-located with the LT on La Palma, designed for rapid-response, time-domain astronomy.
+Following the on-going success of the 2-metre fully autonomous and robotic [Liverpool Telescope (LT)](http://telescope.livjm.ac.uk/), the NRT will be a 4-metre facility, co-located with the LT on La Palma, designed for rapid-response, time-domain astronomy.
 The project is currently in the design phase, with an on-sky target date of 2023.
 A combination of light-weight mirror technology and advanced material science will allow the NRT to slew to any part of the sky and be observing a target within 30 seconds.

 ![image-center](/assets/LT2_spaceBG_72_100.png){: .align-center}